qavikamal2323/Ai266-spring22/README.md

 AI is new world tech and world is moving towards automation , so make effective solutions we have use concepts of AI

+### Asad Aslam
+###### Q1.
+Why are we here?
+To get basic knowledge about AI.

+###### Q2.
+Why do you think we study AI in BSCS?
+We learn AI because it is a part of computer science.
+The world is growing so fast we have to learn new things as a computer science student and AI is the future.